 Other Versions and Accessories

-There are a couple important things you will need to use your EDC tool.
-An EDC top cap ($25) is required and they are offered in a variety of colors and weigh only 4.2g.
-In addition to the top cap, you'll need to have your steerer threaded by a local shop, or you can buy a threading kit ($35) so you can do it yourself.
+There are a couple of important things you will need to use your EDC tool.
+An EDC top cap ($25) is required, and they are offered in a variety of colors and weigh only 4.2g.
+In addition to the top cap, you'll need to have your steerer threaded by a local shop, or you can buy a threading kit ($35), so you can do it yourself.